itsDavidSQ/laravel-api-redaktor/README.md

   php artisan migrate
 ```

-And configure it in the `redaktor.php` config file.
+And configure it in the `api-redaktor.php` config file.

  ```php
    return [